-You can’t stop a hurricane, but you can make sure that your home can stand up to one.
+You can’t stop a hurricane, but you can ensure that your home has what it takes to withstand one.
 That’s the logic behind incentivizing wind mitigation.
-And what better way to do this than by offering discounts on homeowners insurance?
+And what better way to do this than by offering discounts on homeowner’s insurance?

 Step 1: The Building Code

-The first step is to note the age of the house (and the roof, if it has been replaced or renovated).
-This is in order to determine whether it complies with more recent, and more strict, Florida building codes.
+The first step is to note the age of the house and the roof.
+This is to determine whether it complies with more recent and strict Florida building codes.

 Step 2: The Roof Covering

-The type of shingles you have on your roof as well as their overall condition are important in determining how well it will hold up against wind.
+Every roofing material has its own pros and cons, including its ability to withstand high winds and rain.
+The type of shingles on your roof and their overall condition are important in determining how well it will hold up against wind.
 Typically, metal roofing is considered the least vulnerable to wind.
-This is not an area where you’re likely to see huge savings, but it’s still a consideration!
+This is not an area where you’ll likely see huge savings, but it’s still a consideration.

 Step 3: The Roof-Deck Attachment

 The roof-deck attachment refers to how the roof sheathing is attached to the trusses.
-This takes into account how long the nails used are as well as how they are spaced.
-Only the weakest form of attachment is considered when it comes to wind mitigation credits, so if parts of the roof-deck attachment are older then you won’t save as much.
+This takes into account the length and spacing of the nails used.
+Only the weakest form of attachment is considered when it comes to wind mitigation credits, so if parts of the roof-deck attachment are older, you won’t save as much.

 Step 4: The Roof To Wall Attachment

-This step determines whether the roof is attached to the wall with toe nails, clips, single wraps, or double wraps with toe nails being the weakest and double wraps the strongest.
+This step determines whether the roof is attached to the wall with toe nails, clips, single wraps, or double wraps.
+Toe nails are the weakest, and double wraps are the strongest.

 Step 5: The Roof Geometry